jhusain/es6generatorproposal/README.md

 Generator functions should return Iterables, not Iterators
 --------------------------

+Today ES6 is optimized to make the Iterator easy to use.  __This is not the right goal.__ Iterators are complex objects, requiring state machines to use correctly.

 This change is motivated by a simple design goal:

-__It should be possible to consume the data produced by a generator function without needing to directly use an Iterator.__
+__It should be possible to consume the data produced by a generator function without needing to directly use an Iterator..__

-Iterators are mutable data structures with a lifecycle, and they are extraordinarily difficult to
+Iterators have complex interfaces, and require state machines to consume.
+With the introduction of the return method, they now have a lifecycle as well.